What Is The Function Of Amyloplast

 Structure and Composition

 Amyloplasts, like other plastids, are bounded by a double membrane.
 This double membrane structure is a key feature of plastids and is believed to be a remnant of the endosymbiotic event that led to their origin.
-The inner membrane encloses the stroma, the internal space of the amyloplast.
+Also, the inner membrane encloses the stroma, the internal space of the amyloplast.
 Within the stroma, enzymes responsible for starch synthesis are located.
 The most prominent feature of amyloplasts is the presence of starch granules.
 These granules vary in size and shape depending on the plant species and the type of tissue in which the amyloplast is found.
 The size and shape of the starch granules are also used as a way to identify the origin of the starch.

 Starch Synthesis